JanssenProject/jans/jans-cedarling/bindings/cedarling_python/PYTHON_TYPES.md

 BootstrapConfig
 ===================

-A Python wrapper for the Rust `NewBootstrapConfig` struct.
+A Python wrapper for the Rust `BootstrapConfig` struct.
 Configures the application, including authorization, logging, JWT validation, and policy store settings.

 Attributes